-If you’ve chosen a great tour guide, he will talk about the lagoon`s history, the appearances of the lagoon in movies and the celebrities who have visited.
+A great tour guide will talk about the lagoon`s history, the appearances of the lagoon in movies and the celebrities who have visited.

 TIP: Spend your afternoon rafting on Jamaican 9-metre (30 feet) bamboo raft.
 The rafts with comfortable seats are well balanced.
 Make sure you take a swim in inviting waters of the lagoon.